Causal Transfer in Medical Image Analysis: Applications

 Together, the unifying contribution of causality lies in the link between security, privacy, and explainability under a single principle of inference \cite{rawal2025causality}.
-Encryption and blockchain secure the transport and storage of information \cite{mu2024explainable}, but they do not guarantee that model outputs are truthful or intelligible.
-CTL preserves the semantic integrity of learning, ensuring that AI systems base their conclusions on mechanisms consistent with medical reality.
-By embedding CTL into medical image analysis, researchers can build systems that are not only accurate but also self-validating, capable of explaining and defending their decisions against manipulation or misuse \cite{mu2024explainable, tian2022confoundergan}.
+Encryption and blockchain secure the transport and storage of information \cite{mu2024explainable}, but they do not guarantee that model outputs are clinically meaningful, reliable, or intelligible.
+CTL addresses this gap by encouraging AI systems to base their conclusions on mechanisms consistent with medical reality.
+By embedding CTL into medical image analysis, researchers can build systems that are not only accurate but also more robust, interpretable, and secure by design \cite{mu2024explainable, tian2022confoundergan}.

-The paradigm of CTL reframes medical image security as protecting not only data but also the integrity of interpretation \cite{pissanetzky2016future}, extending beyond encryption and firewalls to safeguard the reasoning processes within AI systems.
-When models are designed to reason causally, they acquire the ability to justify their outputs, resist deception, and reveal the logic of their own decision-making processes \cite{rawal2025causality}.
-This fusion of causality, explainability, and cybersecurity points toward a new generation of medical image analysis systems that are robust, interpretable, and secure by design.